 Proof of immunity is as follows:

 If you have not had shots, please see this list of local, free immunization clinics.
-NYU-Poly has no affiliation with any of these centers.
+NYU School of Engineering has no affiliation with any of these centers.
 You are responsible for selecting a center you feel comfortable with.

 Medical exemptions can be demonstrated by having a licensed physician or nurse practitioner certify in writing that one or more of the required immunizations may be detrimental to the student's health or is otherwise medically contraindicated.
 The requirements will then be waived until such immunization is determined no longer detrimental or otherwise medically contraindicated.
 Students who have temporary medical exemptions will be kept on a separate listing and will be notified in writing of need to submit immunization records after the temporary medical exemption date.